csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 CSU's basic netiquette rules are:

-*  Course communications are for internal use only and considered confidential.
+*  Course communications are for internal use only and are considered confidential.
 Do not forward or quote discussion posts, emails, or other course communications to outside parties.
-*  Never share personal login usernames, IDs or passwords.
+*  Never share personal login usernames, IDs, or passwords.
 *  Do not type in all capital letters.
 It is perceived online as shouting.
 *  Use proper capitalization, grammar, spelling, and punctuation conventions for professional communications.
 *  Avoid texting jargon or abbreviations without explanation.